owncast/owncast.github.io/content/docs/encoding.md

 toc: true
 ---

+This document aims to outline what is being done to your content and the different knobs you can tweak to get the best output for your instance.

-Owncast supports HLS [Adaptive bitrate streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming), or in other words, different video qualities will be used for different network conditions.
+Owncast is an implementation of HLS [Adaptive bitrate streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming), or in other words, different video qualities will be used for different network conditions.

-It's hard to give specific settings that will give you the best quality and performance with Owncast because people have different servers and requirements.
-However, this document aims to outline what is being done to your content and the different knobs you can tweak to get the best output for your instance.
+{{< alert icon="💡" text="It's hard to give specific settings that will give you the best quality and performance with Owncast because people have different servers and requirements." >}}

 ## How does an Owncast video stream work?